 This is the first site what the user can see.
 The only content of this site is a traditional login form which has two inputs: Username and password.

-With this information the application identifies the user and after the “Login” texted button.
-If the given credential is valid, the controller behind the front end forwards him/her to the home screen which belongs to him/her.
+With this information the application identifies the user and after clicking the “Login” texted button - if the given credential is valid - the controller behind the front end forwards him/her to the home screen which belongs to him/her.

 There are two other item on the login screen.
 A link for registration which shows a modal with the purpose of gathering information of the user who want to join the site.